Skip to main content

 Health Care Consent Act

-• Review of capacity to consent to treatment, admission to a care facility or personal assistance service.
+• Review of a finding of incapacity to consent to treatment, admission to a care facility or a personal assistance service

-• Consideration of a request from a substitute decision maker for authority to depart from prior capable wishes.
+• Consideration of a request for authority to depart from prior capable wishes of an incapable person

 Mental Health Act